neps-in/how-to-learn/README.md

 - This is an effort to help someone to aspire to be a self taught genius or at least scholar.

-## What this repository contains ?
+## What does this repository contains ?

 So as a strong believer of collective intelligence this is a way that I feel that it can help.